Becoming You With Julie

 Learn how to make homemade nut butter—it’s creamy, customizable, and so easy.
 Whether almonds, sunflower seeds, cashews, walnuts, or pecans, each one transforms into a smooth, spreadable butter—no added oils, sugars, or fillers required.

-Try your homemade nut butter in a smoothie, a spicy sauce, or a quick dessert: Banana Peanut Butter Smoothie, Spicy Thai Peanut Sauce, or Vegan Chocolate Mug Cake.
+Try your homemade nut butter in a smoothie, a spicy sauce, or a quick dessert like my Easy Peanut Butter Banana Shake, Spicy Thai Peanut Sauce, or Vegan Chocolate Mug Cake.

 How to make homemade nut butter